claui/aur-pull/USAGE.md

 If unset, aur-pull will pick a default value for `BASEDIR`.
 (See the `CONFIGURATION` section for more details.)

-Note: aur-pull only affects immediate (i.e. first-level) subdirectories.
+Note: aur-pull can only detect immediate (i.e. first-level) subdirectories.

 # Options